-- 1. Turn FEED ADJUSTER to desired feed rate.
-Number 4 is good for most pellets.
-Figure 19. - 2.
-Turn the MODE SELECTOR to "OFF" and then to the desired mode.
-This will reset the control and start the combustion motor. - 3.
+- Turn Feed limit to desired feed rate.
+No. 4 is good for most pellets. - Turn the MODE SELECTOR to "OFF" and then to the desired mode.
+This will reset control and start the combustion motor. - 3.
 Turn the TEMPERATURE DIAL to the desired setting. - 4.
 Clean burn pot with scraper if necessary. - 5.
 Fill burn pot with pellets, only level with front edge.
 (Do Not Over Fill). - 6.
 Add starting gel on top of the pellets.
-Stir gel into pellets for fast lighting.
-Figure 20. - 7.
+Stir gel into pellets for fast lighting. - 7.
 Light starting gel with a match, and close the door.
 Operation will begin when the fire reaches the proper temperature. - 8.
 Fill hopper with pellets and remove ashes as required.
 KEEP THE APPLIANCE DOORS AND HOPPER LID CLOSED DURING OPERATION.